gradle/gradle/design-docs/play-support.md

 - Do we provide repository setup in play support?
 - Allow forking of twirl and route compilation

-### Story: Add support for multiple play versions

-- Adapt TwirlCompile task to support play 2.2.3 compliant template compiler
-- Adapt RoutesCompile task to support play 2.2.3 compliant routes compiler
-- Add test fixture for multi version play integration tests

-#### Test cases
-- verify that play app can be built and executed with play version 2.3.5 and 2.2.3

 ### Story: Developer runs Play application

 Extend the Play support to allow the Play application to be executed.